rmrector/script.artwork.beef/README.md

 web services and the file system.

 **Episode fanart** requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper.
-You must enable adding episode fanart automatically by series through the add-on settings, as they add a bundle of new API calls to The Movie Database and just aren't available for many series.
+You must enable adding episode fanart manually for each series through the add-on settings, as they add a bundle of new API calls to The Movie Database and just aren't available for many series.

 Grabbing **movie set artwork** from web services may not work automatically if the set name in